cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/proj/index.rst

     \mathbb{B} U^{n+1} = 0,
     \end{aligned}

 with the pressure increment :math:`\delta P:= P^{n+1} - P^n`.

-With the same manipulation presented for the Chorin algorithm, we obtain the following system on pressure increment  :
+With the same manipulation presented for the Chorin algorithm, we obtain the following system on pressure increment:

 .. math::